Estimating many properties of a quantum state via quantum reservoir processing: Quantum reservoir property estimation

 The factor ${F}_\text{res}^i = || \mathcal{B}_i||_\infty $ is the variance upper bound of the single-snapshot estimator of $\mathcal{O}_i$ maximized over the possible quantum state inputs, where $||\cdot||_\infty$ represents the spectral norm, and $\mathcal{B}_i$ is defined by

 \end{theorem} \begin{proof} This efficiency scaling results from the median of means method, and we consider the worst-case scenario by maximizing ${F}_\text{res}^i$ over the set of observables.
-A more detailed proof is included in Appendix~\ref{supp:B}. \end{proof} The variance of a single-snapshot estimator for $\mathcal{O}$ is invariant for parameters $\{\mathcal{O}'\,|\,\mathcal{O}'= \mathcal{O} + c\openone, c\in \mathbb{C}\}$.
-Thus, one could use only the traceless part of $\mathcal{O}$ to compute the worst-case variance upper bound.
-It is interesting to note that the MoM estimator won't have a visible significance in some tested cases~\cite{PhysRevA.104.052418, ExpPRXQuantum.2.010307}, where it could be replaced with the sample mean estimator.
+A more detailed proof is included in Appendix~\ref{supp:B}. \end{proof}